-Alongside its concert and recording work, Stile Antico is passionate about sharing its repertoire and working style with the widest possible audience, and its masterclasses and workshops are much in demand.
-As well as leading regular courses at the Dartington International Summer School, the group has been resident at Zenobia Música, and is often invited to work alongside ensembles at universities, festivals, and early music forums.
-The support of the charitable Stile Antico Foundation has enabled Stile Antico to expand its work with younger people, and to offer annual bursaries to talented consort singers.
+Alongside its concert and recording work, Stile Antico holds masterclasses and workshops and leads courses at the Dartington International Summer School.
+The group has been in residence at Zenobia Música, and is often invited to work alongside ensembles at universities, festivals, and early music forums.
+The support of the charitable Stile Antico Foundation has enabled Stile Antico to expand its work in schools, lead Youth Consort courses for students, and offer scholarships to young professional singers and ensembles.